Partners In Prayer For The

 Our theme for the next few months includes aspects of suffering that our fellow believers may be facing.
 Suffering can be physical, emotional, spiritual, relational, and often impacts all spheres of life.
 Paul writes, “we ourselves, who have the first fruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies” (Romans 8:23).
 As those who wait and groan in this broken world, it is important to acknowledge both our suffering in this world, and the hope of Christ in it.
 This hope not only points us to a certain future where we will be with our Lord, but anchors us in the midst of everyday difficulties.

-This month we will focus on physical suffering and the impact of illness, pain, and isolation.
-Some of our brothers and sisters navigate various sicknesses, chronic pain, or difficult diagnoses.
-These trials can affect both body and soul.
+This month we will focus on mental, emotional, relational, and spiritual suffering.
+Although these wounds may not be as obvious as physical suffering, the impact of the fall on hearts, minds, and relationships is significant.
+We can bring to our Lord not just our physical needs, but also our inner weaknesses and struggles.
 As fellow saints at Ukiah Bible Church, we want to tune our hearts to be aware of and sensitive to these particular needs.

 Ukiah Bible Church